helpfulengineering/devops/documentation/aws-account-and-identity-architecture.md

 **Core Accounts**

-The `Security` account contains the organization's security logs such as CloudTrail logs.
+The `Log` account contains the organization's API activity logs (CloudTrail) and resource configurations (Config).

-The `Audit` account contains the organization's audit findings such as Config and GuardDuty reports.
+The `Audit` account is a restricted account that gives security and compliance teams read and write access to all accounts in the landing zone.

 ** Sandbox Accounts **